TritonDataCenter/manta-thoth/README.md

 ### ls

 Lists the dumps that match the dump specification, or all dumps if no dump specification is provided.
-A dump abbreviation, the dump type, the time, the node or command, and the ticket are provided for each dump.
 By default, the dumps are listed in time order from oldest to newest.

+A dump abbreviation, the dump type, the time, the node or command, and the ticket are provided for each dump -- but `ls` will additionally display any property provided.
+For example, to list the stack trace in addition for all dumps in the last three days from the `pg_prefaulter` command:

+    $ thoth ls mtime=3d cmd=pg_prefaulter stack

 ### object